Skip to content

 Coral Reef Three-Way

 A nature documentary clip shows a tropical coral reef teeming with life.
-A clownfish hides in the stinging tentacles of a sea anemone, completely safe because of a protective coating on its skin.
+A clownfish hides in the stinging tentacles of a sea anemone, protected by a special mucus coating on its skin that keeps the anemone from stinging it.
 A sea turtle paddles through the open water above with powerful flippers.
 A starfish creeps across a rock with its underside covered in tube feet.
 All three live on the same reef but use completely different structures to survive there.
 The clownfish's special skin.
 The turtle's flippers.
 The starfish's tube feet.
 Three solutions, one environment.

 💬 Discussion Prompt